nkmathew/intern-portal/README.md

   start date and maybe the number of times the start date has been changed to monitor people who are trying to misuse the system
 + Add list of provinces and districts
++ Show a checkmark when the entry is saved
++ The entry editor should like Penzu's with ruled lines like a textbook
++ Use CKEditor

 ### Installation Steps